-The Brass Plaque shown in the photograph reads:
+The Brass Plaque shown in the photograph (and now opposite the flag) reads:

 In proud and affectionate memory of a fine ship, her valiant service and happy company unveiled in the presence of former shipmates on the fiftieth anniversary of commissioning 24th October 1992.
 Battle Honours: Normandy 1944; English Channel 1943 – 44; Atlantic 1943 – 44; North Sea 1943 – 44